Buyer intent data tells your business when a lead is considering your products or services as a solution.

 ABM is a cost-efficient marketing strategy directed at select accounts instead of your whole audience.

-It can be coupled with buyer intent data collected from websites and ad-platform analytics to create a highly personalized approach to accounts with more impactful messaging.
+It can be coupled with buyer intent data collected from websites and ad-platform analytics to create a highly personalised approach to accounts with more impactful messaging.

 Leads that download content and search for your brand on review sites also signal intent.

-Marketing and sales teams should leverage buyer intent data and data wrangling to personalize the nurturing process before making the sales pitch in the right language, incorporating keyword searches and other relevant client information.
+Marketing and sales teams should leverage buyer intent data to personalise the nurturing process before making the sales pitch in the right language, incorporating keyword searches and other relevant client information.